cattymod/docs/docs/website/unshared-projects.md

 hide_table_of_contents: true
 ---

-# Unshared projects are not visible
+# Unshared projects are not able to be viewed

 Unshared projects cannot be opened on CattyMod and other third-party sites due to changes to the Scratch API back in 2023.